Buu2004/proposal_DER_endoscopy/README.md

-# Uncertainty-Aware Monocular Depth Estimation for Endoscopy
+# Evidential Regression for Reliable Depth Estimation in Surgical Endoscopy

 This repo provides code for training and testing uncertainty-aware monocular depth estimation models, designed for endoscopic surgical images.
 It compares two main approaches for estimating uncertainty: